 • What is the dosage and frequency of the medication?

 • Side effects you’ve experienced on the medication.

 If you have a medical condition that requires blood-thinning medication, our doctors may choose to consult with your prescribing physician to determine the potential risks and monitor your medications appropriately.

 Oral Surgery While On Blood Thinning Medication

-If our doctors decide it is safe for you to undergo oral surgery while on blood thinning medication, they will take special precautions to encourage your surgical site to clot appropriately.
-Some treatment options our doctors offer their Glendale patients include treatment of the surgery site with hemostatic agents that help the blood clot.
+If our doctors decide it is safe for you to undergo oral surgery while on blood-thinning medication, they will take special precautions to encourage your surgical site to clot appropriately.
+Some treatment options our doctors offer their Pasadena patients include treatment of the surgery site with hemostatic agents that help the blood clot.
 They may also decide to stitch your gum tissue after your oral surgery to prevent excessive bleeding.

 Remember that every man and woman are different, and therefore, they have different needs.
 Our doctors will take the details of each individual case into consideration when making a decision for or against oral surgery.